Treehouse of Horror XII: "Hex and the City"

-After destroying a gypsy's fortune teller's office, Homer is cursed to bring misfortune to his loved ones.
-The curse soon takes effect, with Marge becoming fully covered in blue hair, Lisa turning into a centaur, Bart's neck becoming long and floppy as a result of Homer strangling him, Maggie becoming a ladybug with a human head, Lenny and Carl crushed by a helicopter, and Moe stuffed unconscious in a large jar of pickled eggs.
-From Moe's and the barflies' last suggestions, Homer sets out to find a leprechaun to end the curse.
+After destroying a Gypsy fortune teller's shop, Homer is cursed to bring misfortune to his loved ones.
+The curse soon takes effect, with Marge becoming fully covered in blue hair, Lisa turning into a centaur, Bart's neck becoming long and floppy as a result of Homer strangling him, Maggie becoming a ladybug with a human head, Lenny and Carl being crushed by a helicopter, and Moe being stuffed into a large jar of pickled eggs.
+Following Moe's and the barflies' suggestions, Homer sets out to find a leprechaun to end the curse.

 Homer uses Lucky Charms cereal as bait to get the leprechaun, eventually finding one after picking through a group of other magical creatures.
-Homer takes the leprechaun home, but the leprechaun is extremely hyperactive and he runs amok.
-On Lisa's suggestion, Homer takes the leprechaun to the gypsy's office and sics him on her.
-The leprechaun and gypsy fight, but their struggles soon turn into passionate kissing and fondling, much to Homer's disgust.
-The leprechaun and the gypsy marry in a ceremony (led by Yoda) attended by other gypsies and mythical creatures, as well as the Simpson family.
-Homer remarks that everything ended happily, Marge reminds him that Bart committed suicide by drowning in his cereal, and that the gypsy said apologizing will bring him back to life.
-Homer refuses, saying, "She's not the boss of me!".
+Homer takes the leprechaun home, but it is extremely hyperactive and runs amok.
+On Lisa's advice, Homer takes the leprechaun to the Gypsy's shop and sics it on her.
+The leprechaun and Gypsy fight, but their struggles soon turn into passionate kissing and fondling, much to Homer's disgust.
+The two marry in a ceremony (led by Yoda) attended by other Gypsies and mythical creatures, as well as the Simpson family.
+Homer remarks that everything ended happily.
+Marge reminds him that Bart committed suicide by drowning in his cereal, and that the Gypsy said apologizing will bring him back to life.
+Homer refuses, saying, "She's not the boss of me!"